akhikhl/wuff/README.md

 ### Introduction

-Wuff is a gradle plugin for developing and assembling Eclipse applications and plugins **independently** of Eclipse-IDE.
+Wuff is a set of gradle plugins for developing and assembling Eclipse applications and plugins **independently** of Eclipse-IDE.

 If you are familiar with Eclipse Tycho, then think of Wuff as a more powerful, gradle-based, replacement for it.